Computer Generation of Disordered Networks with Targeted Structural Properties: Conclusion

 Further understanding can be gained from the photonic densities of states (PDOS).
-The PDOS can either be obtained through voxelization of the photonic network and a plane-wave method \cite{froufe2016}, or by decorating the material with dipoles and using a Green's matrix method \cite{dal_negro2016}.
-We expect insights from the emergence of photonic band gaps (PBGs), defect states within the PBG, and localized edge modes \cite{yu2020}.
-Considering emission in disordered networks could lead to the onset of random lasing, deepening the understanding of how to generate and control complex lasing spectra \cite{sapienza2022}.
-Furthermore, training a neural network on the resulting datasets will enable the prediction of optical properties from structural information, providing a highly efficient alternative to optical simulations.
+The PDOS can be obtained by voxelizing the photonic network and applying a plane-wave method \cite{froufe2016}, or by decorating the material with dipoles and using a Green's matrix method \cite{dal_negro2016}.
+We expect to gain insight into the emergence of PBGs, defect states within them, and localized edge modes \cite{yu2020}.
+Studying emission in disordered networks could lead to random lasing and improve our understanding of generating and controlling complex lasing spectra \cite{sapienza2022}.
+Additionally, training a neural network on the resulting datasets will enable us to predict optical properties from structural information.
+This offers a highly efficient alternative to optical simulations.

 Beyond photonic materials, the extended WWW algorithm and the order metrics presented in this work can be applied to disordered spatial networks in any field of research.
+As an example that is closer to the initial application of the WWW algorithm, our method could support the investigation of amorphous oxide semiconductors such as indium oxide or ternary oxides like In-Ga-O \cite{medvedeva_2017}.
+These materials exhibit favorable properties, such as mechanical flexibility and high carrier mobility.
+As for disordered photonic systems, structural data of amorphous oxide semiconductors is sparse, and many of their structure-property relations are not well understood.
+Their coordination numbers can reach six, and valency distributions can be obtained from density functional theory.
+From this starting point, statistical populations of networks can be generated with our extended WWW algorithm and used to simulate the connection between structural, mechanical and electrical properties.

-The generated datasets can be tailored to the desired application by selecting an appropriate initial network and adjusting the temperature profile.
+\replace{Generated}{This example illustrates that} datasets generated with our extended WWW algorithm can be tailored to a specific application by selecting an appropriate initial network and adjusting the temperature profile.
 Additional terms can be added to the generalized strain energy to emphasize the desired order metrics.
-Including reciprocal space metrics into the strain energy would yield direct control over wave scattering phenomena, albeit at the cost of increased computational complexity.
+Including reciprocal space metrics in the strain energy could provide direct control over wave scattering phenomena, but would increase computational complexity.

 \textbf{Acknowledgments} The authors thank Niklas R. Schwarz for the data preprocessing of the \textit{Sternotomis amabilis} beetle photonic network.
 The authors thank Viola V. Vogler-Neuling for helpful discussions about biophotonic materials and Luis S. Froufe-Pérez for valuable input about neural networks.
 This study was supported by a European Research Council (ERC) Advanced grant (PrISMoID, 833895), the Adolphe Merkle Foundation, and the Swiss National Science Foundation (SNSF) through the National Center of Competence in Research Bio-Inspired Materials (grant no. 51NF40-182881).